Raul Ramirez Jr.

-The Food Service Department provides warm, healthy and nutritious meals to over 42,000 students currently enrolled at United ISD.
-In 1997, the department opened the Food Production Center that boasts a central kitchen elevating it to state of the art status for meal preparation.
-With its cook/chill system, the food service department employs modern cooking techniques whereby various menu items are prepared in large quantities while maintaining food quality and safety.
+The Child Nutrition Department provides warm, healthy and nutritious meals to over 41,000 students currently enrolled at United ISD.
+The Department operates the Food Production Center central kitchen for meal preparation.
+With its cook/chill system, the Child Nutrition Department employs cooking techniques whereby various menu items are prepared in large quantities while maintaining food quality and safety.
 Our menu items are delivered daily to each school the day before the menu items are to be served.

-Furthermore, the food service department also provides healthy snacks for those students participating in the United ISD after school daycare program.
-Several campuses hold tutoring for academics and/or state achievement tests and the food service department provides those students with healthy snacks too.
+Furthermore, the Child Nutrition Department also provides healthy snacks for those students participating in the United ISD After School Adventures Program.
+Several campuses hold tutoring for academics and/or state achievement tests and the child nutrition department provides those students with healthy snacks too.
 Meals for those students participating in academic activities during the weekend, such as Super Saturday, are provided by the department as well.

-A Summer Feeding Program is offered every summer to include all of the district schools which are holding summer school for our students, as well as providing meals to the City of Laredo’s Summer Recreation Program.
-Several civic and religious organizations and programs also request meals to be served during the summer and the UISD food service department is eager to provide those students with the benefits of nutritious meals during the summer.
+A Summer Feeding Program is offered every summer to include all of the district schools which are holding summer school for our students, as well as providing meals to the City of Laredo’s Summer Recreation Program, Webb County Community Centers and various religious centers.

-The UISD food service department employs dietitians to develop nutritious and healthy menus that meet the guidelines of the Texas Department of Agriculture.
-In addition, our dietitians also work with the district schools to provide nutrition education and exercise activities for students.
+The United ISD Child Nutrition Department employs dietitians to develop nutritious and healthy menus that meet the guidelines of the Texas Department of Agriculture.
+In addition, our dietitians also work with the schools to provide nutrition education and exercise activities for students.
 The dietitians also make presentations on diverse nutrition topics to campus parent organizations and teachers.
-Whenever students require a special diet due to medical conditions, the food service dietitians will develop such diets based on a doctor’s prescription.
+Whenever students require a special diet due to medical conditions, the child nutrition dietitians will develop such diets based on a doctor’s prescription.

-The department employs seven multi-campus supervisors who are entrusted with the responsibility of assuring that all United States Department of Agriculture regulations are being met as well as assisting the cafeteria managers on human resource issues.
+The Department employs eight multi-campus supervisors who are entrusted with the responsibility of assuring that all United States Department of Agriculture regulations are being met as well as assisting the cafeteria managers on human resource issues.

-The Department also enjoys the advantage of having its own Maintenance Department.
-The staff from this department is responsible for maintaining and repairing all of the Food Service Department’s equipment in efficient operating condition at the various campuses as well as at the Food Production Center.
+The Department also benefits from the advantage of having its own Maintenance Department.
+The staff from this department is responsible for maintaining and repairing all of the Child Nutrition Department’s equipment at the various campuses as well as at the Food Production Center.
 The staff has personnel with certified State of Texas credentials for Air Conditioning and Refrigeration and Journeymen Electricians.

 For the Business operations, the Department has its own Purchasing and Accounts Payable Department.
-All menu items as well as other operational supplies and equipment are processed through the Purchasing Department, in conjunction with the District’s own Purchasing Department to assure that all local, state and federal guidelines are being met under the applicable purchasing regulations.
+All menu items, as well as other operational supplies and equipment, are processed through the Purchasing Department, in conjunction with the District’s own Purchasing Department to assure that all local, state and federal guidelines are being met under the applicable procurement regulations.

-Currently, the Food Service Department operates under a $22.7 million dollar budget for the 2012-2013 school year.
-The department employs over 465 total personnel in providing the services we currently offer to the students of United ISD.
+Currently, the Child Nutrition Department operates under a $33 million dollar budget for the 2022-2023 school year.
+The department employs over 500 total personnel in providing the services we currently offer to the students of United ISD.